LynnMu/Project_Mgmt/README.md

     2b.
 Assign non-signed up people to random groups

     2c.
 Create repos for each group, and give the students write access to their new repo

+3. TAs will manually create project groups on Canvas (People->Groups) ... these groups are needed for group level grading.
+In the future this should be automated from the script in step 2